-Wi-Fi Scanner Tool is New in Mac OS X Mountain Lion, Here’s How to Use it
+Wi-Fi Scanner Tool is Native in Mac OS X, Here’s How to Use it

-The already powerful Wi-Fi Diagnostics Tool in Mac OS X got a redesign in Mountain Lion and with it came some new features that make it better than ever.
+The native and already powerful Wi-Fi Diagnostics Tool in Mac OS X got a redesign in Mountain Lion and Mavericks and with it came some new features that make it better than ever.
 One of the best new additions is the built-in Wi-Fi scanner tool, which is a full-featured wifi stumbler to find and discover nearby Wi-Fi networks – even those that don’t broadcast their network names.

 This is really an advanced feature that has a wide variety of potential uses beyond just locating access points, most users would be best off just using the Wi-Fi menu to find available wireless networks to join.
 For those that want a wireless stumbler, here’s how to find and use it.